marhali/easy-i18n/README.md

 - Select the created directory (optional: define the preferred locale to view) and press Ok
 - Translations can now be created / edited or deleted

+Examples for the configuration can be found in the [/example](https://github.com/marhali/easy-i18n/tree/main/example) folder.

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].